cabooster/SRDTrans/README.md

 <img src="assets/self_super.png" width='800'>
 </p>

-- A spatial redundancy denoising transformer (SRDTrans) network is proposed to remove detection noise from fluorescence time-lapse images in a self-supervised manner.
-We designed a sampling strategy to extract training pairs based on spatial redundancy and orthogonal correlation, which eliminates the dependence on high imaging speed.
+- The spatial redundancy denoising transformer (SRDTrans) network is proposed to remove detection noise from fluorescence time-lapse images in a self-supervised manner.
+We designed a sampling strategy to extract training pairs based on spatial redundancy and orthogonal correlation.
+This scheme has no dependence on the similarity between two adjacent frames, so our SRDTrans is applicable to very fast dynamics and extremely low imaging speed, which is totally complementary to our previously proposed [DeepCAD](https://www.nature.com/articles/s41592-021-01225-0) and [DeepCAD-RT](https://www.nature.com/articles/s41587-022-01450-8).
+We demonstrate the state-of-the-art denoising performance of SRDTrans on simulated and experimental data of two-photon calcium imaging and single-molecule localization microscopy.

-- To break the performance bottleneck of convolutional neural networks (CNNs) on fluorescence image denoising, we designed a 3D Transformer network to improve the model capability to capture long-range spatiotemporal dependencies and high-resolution features.
-SRDTrans can overcome the inherent spectral bias of CNNs and restore realistic edges and textures in denoised images instead of bringing over-smooth structures and distorted pixels.

-- We demonstrate the state-of-the-art denoising performance of SRDTrans on simulated and experimental data of two-photon calcium imaging and single-molecule localization microscopy.
 SRDTrans does not contain any assumptions about the imaging process and the sample, thus can be easily extended to a wide range of applications.

+## 🚩 Paper

+This repository is for RCAN introduced in the following paper

+"Spatial redundancy transformer for self-supervised fluorescence image denoising" [[arXiv]](ht)

 ## 🔧 Install